-Please note that A20-OLinuXino-LIME design is almost identical to the design of its predecessor A10-OlinuXino-LIME - the only difference being the processor.
+Please note that A10-OLinuXino-LIME design is almost identical to the design of its predecessor A20-OLinuXino-LIME - the only difference being the processor.
 Even then the processors are pinto-pin compatible.
-Some peripherals, documents or software may be suitable for both the A20 and the A10 LIME boards but it is generally advised to use resources for the specific board.
+Some documents or software may be suitable for both the A10 and the A20 LIME boards but it is generally advised to use resources for the specific board.